Socle pairings on tautological rings: Introduction

 {\bf Remark.} The components $\gamma_e$ and $\delta_d$ appearing in the above theorem both have conjectural values.
 The FZ relations give a prediction for $\gamma_e$ (if they are the only relations in the first half of the Gorenstein quotient and are linearly independent):

-where $a(n)$ is the number of partitions of $n$ with no parts of sizes $5,8,11,\ldots$.
+where $a(n)$ is the number of partitions of $n$ with no parts of sizes $5,8,11,14,\ldots$.

-The Gorenstein conjecture in compact type would imply that $\delta_d = 0$, though in fact this is a much weaker statement.
-Combining these predictions gives a conjecture for all the Betti numbers of $\kappa^*(M_g^c)$.
+Although the Gorenstein conjecture in compact type is false (see \cite{MR3530445}), it is still reasonable to predict that the kernel of the map from $R^d(M^c_g)$ to its Gorenstein quotient will fail to intersect the relatively small subring $\kappa^d(M^c_g)$.
+This would imply that $\delta_d = 0$.
+Combining this prediction with the FZ prediction for $\gamma_e$ gives a conjecture for all the Betti numbers of $\kappa^*(M^c_g)$: we expect that